CherylFrankenfield/portfolio/README/README.md

 # My Programming Portfolio

-#### Create a portfolio website to display projects, 10.13.17
+#### A portfolio website to display projects, 10.13.17

-#### By _**Cheryl Frankenfield**_
+#### By **Cheryl Frankenfield**

 ## Description

-_This is practice from today's lessons.
-It is an overview of HTML, Block Elements, Inline Elements, Git, Tracking, Committing, Command Line, and Spacing._
+_This is my first solo project where I created an online portfolio linking to all the fun projects I did this week.
+It is an overview of HTML, Block Elements, Inline Elements, Git, Tracking, Committing, Command Line, and Spacing.
+Also included is a short About Me section and why I am learning to code._

 ## Setup/Installation Requirements

-* Login to GitHub
+* Navigate to cherylfrankenfield@github.io.com/portfolio
-* Install Atom
+* Follow material and links
-* Follow Material
+* No other setup or install necessary

 _Include additional details or instructions here._

 ## Known Bugs

-_Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place._
+_I tried to include a Google Font but so far it is not working.
+I moved on to other things but may have time to come back._

 ## Support and contact details

-_If you have any issues, questions, ideas or concerns, please contact me here or make a contribution to the code.
-[Click here] (http://mycat.blog) to check out more._
+_If you have any issues, questions, ideas or concerns, please contact me._

 ## Technologies Used